-Despite these potential shortcomings, variational inference is widely used in machine learning because the computational advantage over MCMC can be significant.
-This computational advantage is particularly salient in the context of scaling inference to large datasets.
-The big data context may also inform the relative cost of performing inference in a constrained variational family rather than attempting to represent the posterior exactly: when the posterior is concentrated, a variational approximation may suffice.
-While such questions may ultimately need to be explored empirically on a case-by-case basis, the scalable variational inference methods surveyed in this chapter provide the tools for such an exploration.
+Despite its inherent bias, variational inference is widely used in machine learning because the computational advantage over MCMC can be significant, particularly when scaling inference to large datasets.
+The big data context may also inform the relative cost of performing inference in a constrained variational family rather than attempting to represent the posterior exactly: when the posterior is concentrated, a variational approximation, even a Gaussian approximation, may suffice [Bardenet et al., 2015].
+While such questions ultimately need to be explored empirically on a case-by-case basis, the scalable variational inference methods surveyed in this chapter provide the tools for such an exploration.

-In this chapter we summarize two patterns of scalable variational inference.
+In this chapter we summarize three patterns of scalable variational inference.
 First, in Section 5.1, we discuss the application of stochastic gradient optimization methods to mean field variational inference problems.
 Second, in Section 5.2, we describe an alternative approach that instead leverages the idea of incremental posterior updating to develop an inference algorithm with minibatch-based updates.
+Finally, in Section 5.3, we describe two scalable versions of expectation propagation (EP), one based on data parallelism and distributed computation and another based on stochastic optimization and minibatch updates.

-5.1 Stochastic optimization and variational inference
+5.1 Stochastic optimization and mean field methods